VltraHeaven/godev-docker/README.md

 ## A Containerized, Fedora-powered Go Development Environment
 [![Build Status](https://travis-ci.com/VltraHeaven/godev-docker.svg?branch=master)](https://travis-ci.com/VltraHeaven/godev-docker)

 I got tired of encountering weird hiccups while developing and testing on my host so I made this container image so that I can develop in a clean environment and be able to quickly trash it when I invariably screw something up.
 It's built on the Fedora container image and has Go Modules activated by default.
 I suggest creating an alternate go project folder (named 'go-projects' in the following instructions) in your home directory prior to running this image.
+Includes Vim and Neovim text editors with support for Go, Python, C, Javascript, HTML and PHP programming languages as well as the VueJS Framework.

 ## Building the Container Image
 ```sh